Costa Coffee brews up Dayforce expansion

 Costa Coffee also encourages stores to schedule for the “ideal” hours that are suggested by Dayforce labour planning to maximize the efficiency and service of each location.
 “Dayforce is really clever in identifying trends week-over-week and it's actually more accurate than I found myself to be.
 Dayforce really understands our trade patterns and can help find efficiencies in scheduling hour by hour,” says Dent.

 Not only have managers gained scheduling efficiencies through labour planning, but they have also saved time in creating those schedules.
 “I used to spend a few days pouring over schedules and trying to work out who was available.
 Now, this information is available immediately in Dayforce, and I can post schedules within minutes.
 It gives me time back to spend on my customers and my team,” says Dent.

 “Extending Dayforce into our core payroll and core HR processes is a massive win for us.
 Today we now run labour management connected to payroll administration,” says Ratcliffe.
 “Having one source of data will dramatically simplify our core accounting and compliance processes.”

 With the scale of growth that Costa Coffee is looking to achieve in the next few years, a solid partnership and technological foundation for managing its most important resource is critical.

 “Our ambition truly is to become the world's best-loved coffee brand.
-To achieve that, we are going to have to grow at an extraordinary rate over the coming years,” says Seljeflot.
+To achieve that, we are going to have to grow at an extraordinary rate over the coming years,” says Ratcliffe.
 “This is so exciting from a people perspective, because it provides a lot of opportunity to create new roles and bring on new team members.
 Our partnership with Ceridian enables us to build the global infrastructure that makes this possible.
 I can't think of many jobs that are more exciting.”